samcofer/sol-eng-docker/workshop/k8s.md

   - `COMMAND`/`CMD`: The "arguments" passed to the entrypoint executable / script

 - In Kubernetes, this paradigm changes to a better-named convention:
   - `command`: Analogous to `ENTRYPOINT`.
-The "command" always executed by the contanier
+The "command" always executed by the container
   - `args`: Analogous to `COMMAND`.
 The "args" passed to the "command"